“Until you make the unconscious conscious

 Claire Dyson BA (Hons).
-Integrative-Relational Counselling and registered member of the BACP.
+Integrative-Relational Counselling and Registered Member (Accredited) of the BACP.

-I offer a non-judgemental breathing space in which you can put the World on hold and, with no one making demands on you, reflect, pinpoint what’s really troubling you, get to the root cause then choose what, if anything, you want to do about it.
+I do this by offering a non-judgmental breathing space in which you can put the World on hold and, with no one making demands on you, reflect, pinpoint what’s really troubling you, get to the root cause then choose what, if anything, you want to do about it.

 I am an “integrative-relational counsellor” meaning once I have met you, I pick the best from several types of therapy (buzzwords you may have heard like CBT, person-centred, humanistic, psychodynamic, mindfulness and so on) to make a blend tailored to you.
-Like a bespoke scent made especially for you rather than dousing you in the same perfume as all my other clients regardless of your preferences or needs.
+Like a bespoke scent made especially for you rather than pushing you through the same old sheep dip regardless of your preferences or needs.

 Research shows* that of all the factors determining how well therapy goes our therapeutic relationship accounts for 30% of likely success, hence “relational” and my studying a degree which taught me how to make best use of our relationship.

-I am a member of the team delivering counselling to patients at a busy Surrey GP surgery and I work with The Counselling Partnership, a BACP accredited charity which offers counselling for anxiety and depression from three locations in Surrey.
+I have worked as part of the teams delivering counselling to patients at two busy Surrey GP surgeries and with The Counselling Partnership, a BACP accredited charity which offers counselling for anxiety and depression from three locations in Surrey.

 Broadly people come to me for one of two reasons:

 They’re stuck in a situation which has become intolerable and they feel powerless to do anything about it.
-The work here is to help them see that they do have choices, that their situation (or their attitude towards it) can be changed.
+The work here is to help them see where they do have choices, how their situation (or their attitude towards it) can be changed.

 Presenting issues might be: anger outbursts, high anxiety (which may involve panic attacks), compulsive eating (my area of special interest), feeling overwhelmed by life, stress, sexual orientation at odds with sexuality presented and low self-esteem.

 something terrible has happened to them (or someone they know).
 In this situation my role is to support the client as they assimilate what has happened, accommodate it and find a new way to go on.
-The work starts with sitting with them in their pain and distress for as long as it takes for their anguish to move from “front and centre from waking to sleeping” to “present with out being completely debilitating”.
-Then the work shifts to helping them adjust their lives to a “new normal”.
+The work starts with sitting with them in their pain and distress for as long as it takes for their anguish to move from being the first thing on their mind in the morning and the last thing on their mind at night.
+Then we shift to adjusting to life in this “new normal”.

 An example would be any great loss so: death, relationship break-up, diagnosis with a terminal illness or dementia, caring for someone with dementia, the reality of encroaching old age, miscarriage, circumstantial childlessness, confidence or a job (and with it a sense of who they are).

-My approach is not only to work with you on those, apparently mystifying, forces that hold you in a tangled and unhappy present but also draw on your strengths as we go so as to boost your self-belief that you can untangle your life.
+My approach is to work with you not only on those, apparently mystifying, forces that hold you in a tangled and unhappy present but drawing on your strengths as we go so as to boost self-belief that you can untangle your life.

 To find out more probably the best thing to do is come along and experience what it would be like to work together by having a (non-chargeable) “chemistry test” session.

-I look forward to hearing from you and to the prospect of working with you.
+I look forward to hearing from you and to the prospect of working with you, thank you.

 * = Assay, T. P., & Lambert, M. J. (1999).
 The empirical case for the common factors in therapy: Quantitative findings.
 In M. A. Hubble, B. L. Duncan, & S. D. Miller (Eds.), The heart and soul of change: What works in therapy (pp. 33-56).
 Washington, DC: American Psychological Association.